chromaui/chromatic-docs/travisci.md

 jobs:
   include:
      # 👇 Checks if the branch is not master and runs Chromatic
-   - name: 'Deploy to Chromatic'
+   - name: 'Publish to Chromatic'
      if: branch != master
      script: yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN}
      # 👇 Checks if the branch is master and runs Chromatic with the flag to accept all changes
-   - name: 'Deploy to Chromatic and auto accepts changes'
+   - name: 'Publish to Chromatic and auto accepts changes'
      if: branch = master
      script: yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --auto-accept-changes
 ```